 'The impact of PPL in delaying mothers' return to work was not uniform.
 Instead, the effect was more substantial amongst mothers for whom PPL was a larger payment relative to their normal earnings, or a more predictable one.
-Thus, low income mothers showed a longer delay in return to work than high income mothers in the first six months of their babies' lives.'25
+Thus, low income mothers showed a longer delay in return to work than high income mothers in the first six months of their babies' lives.'

-- 57. For SDA members any improvement in the PPL scheme will have a significant impact on their ability to take more time off at the time of birth. - 58.
+- 47. For SDA members any improvement in the PPL scheme will have a significant impact on their ability to take more time off at the time of birth. - 48.
 An increase in the duration of the PLP would have beneficial outcomes for women and men 'Extending the duration to 26 weeks would provide most working women with access to the period of leave considered to be best for maternal and child health and beneficial for labour market attachment (Ray et al., 2010).
-It would also increase the likelihood of take-up by men because the shareable leave period is longer.'26 - 59.
+It would also increase the likelihood of take-up by men because the shareable leave period is longer.'23 - 49.
 The Report demonstrated that SDA members are not all taking parental leave and when they do take parental leave the vast majority would have preferred to take more time.
 The most common comments made by members was that they had to return for financial reasons, as demonstrated earlier in the submission.
-An increase in the paid parental leave payment would have a significant positive impact on the lives of our members during early parenting. - 60.
-An immediate increase to 26 weeks would be a good start towards an improved scheme.
-To promote more significant improvements in gender equality, the SDA also recommends that the Government commit to a timeframe to legislate an increase in paid parental leave to 52 weeks for all employees. - 61.
-The other factor which contributes to the low ranking of Australia's scheme in an international context is the rate at which the payment is made.
-Using the National Minimum Wage significantly reduces the full rate equivalent.
-It also results in a reduction in earnings for many women and serves as a disincentive for fathers and partners to share in the care of children because of the financial loss of the difference between earnings and the rate of payment. - 62.
-The SDA recommends that the payment rate for the government paid parental leave scheme be increased to full replacement wage or at least the national average weekly earnings which is more reflective of a worker's actual wage and will mitigate the potential for lost income and a disincentive for taking leave. - 63.
-The SDA may support a reasonable cap on the payment of a full replacement wage, and strongly supports the maintenance of a minimum payment to ensure a more equitable outcome and that all parents receive a payment that supports them to take the time off work that they and their family needs.
+An increase in the paid parental leave payment would have a significant positive impact on the lives of our members during early parenting.

-25 The University of Queensland, Institute for Social Science Research, PPL Evaluation: Final Report, November 2014, p 98-99 26 Baird, M, Hamilton, M and Constantin, A, Gender equality and paid parental leave in Australia: A decade of giant leaps or baby steps?, Journal of Industiral Relations 1-22, p 18
+&lt;sup>22 The University of Queensland, Institute for Social Science Research, PPL Evaluation: Final Report, November 2014, p 98-99 Baird, M, Hamilton, M and Constantin, A, Gender equality and paid parental leave in Australia: A decade of giant leaps or baby steps?, Journal of Industiral Relations 1-22, p 18